Measurement of the effective weak mixing angle at the CEPC

 \section{Abstract}

 We present a study of the measurement of the effective weak mixing angle parameter ($\effstw$) at the Circular Electron Positron Collider (CEPC).
 As a fundamental physics parameter, $\effstw$ plays a key role not only in the global test of the standard model electroweak sector, but also in constraining the potential beyond standard model new physics at high energy frontier.
-CEPC proposes a two year running period around the $Z$ boson mass pole at high instantaneous luminosity.
-It is demonstrated that with one month data taken, the uncertainty of $\effstw$ at $Z$ pole can be reduced to 0.00001 both in the lepton and heavy quark final states, which is much smaller than the theoretical uncertainty of the calculation with two-loop radiative corrections.
-It will not only improve the precision with respect to the measurements from previous colliders including the LEP, SLC, Tevatron and LHC, but also provide direct comparison between different final states.
+CEPC proposes a two year running period around the Z boson mass pole at high instataneous luminosity, providing a large data sample with $4\times 10^{12}$ $Z$ candidates generated in total.
+It allows a high precision measurement of $\sin^2\theta^{\ell}_\text{eff}$ both in the lepton and quark final states, of which the uncertainty can be one order of magnitude lower than any previous measurement at the LEP, SLC, Tevatron and LHC.
+It will not only improve the overall precision of the $\sin^2\theta^\ell_\text{eff}$ experimental determination to be comparable to the preicision of the theoretical calculation with two-loop radiative corrections, but also provide direct comparisons between different final states.
 In this paper, we also study the measurement of $\effstw$ at high mass region.
-With one month data taken, the precision of $\effstw$ measured at 130 GeV from $b$ quark final state is 0.00007, which will be an important experimental observation on the energy-running effect of $\effstw$.
+With one month data taken, the precision of $\effstw$ measured at 130 GeV from $b$ quark final state is 0.00010, which will be an important experimental observation on the energy-running effect of $\effstw$.